The purpose of this page is to inform you about services available to help you to address any health concerns and to maintain a healthy lifestyle.

 This will normally take place at a local clinic in Salford.
 This initial assessment will involve an informal chat about your health and, after seeking your consent, you will be weighed and measured.

 Once the assessment is completed, a Health Care Plan will be drawn up.
 Again, with your consent, this will be shared with your social worker and your carer.

 School-aged young people will have their Health Care Plan reviewed each year by your school nurse and you will be invited to take part.
 This will take place either at school or at a convenient venue of your choice.

-Once you leave school, the Health Care Plan will continue to be reviewed annually up to your 18th birthday.
-You will be seen by the looked after children (LAC) nurse, Fiona Reilly.
-Fiona can be contacted by telephone on 0161-206 2216 or 07884 495883 or by email at email@example.com.
+Once you leave school, the Health Care Plan will continue to be reviewed annually by the cared for children’s nurse up to your 18th birthday.

 What does a health assessment cover?

 Health professionals who are available to support you

 Please note: it is important that you remain registered with a doctor and a dentist at all times.
 If for any reason you need to find new ones, please speak to your social worker or if you are over 18 years of age follow the link below.